kswenson22/mlpProject/README.md

 The relevant packages can then be installed as follows: pip install pytorch torch torchvision matplotlib scikit-image pillow pandas numpy

+Instructions for running the sinkhornGAN.py script with the zebraHorse dataset:
 To run on your device, download the zebraHorse dataset, unzip it, and place it in your working directory.
 Go inside the trainA and trainB folders, create a new folder inside of each of them (horses for trainA and zebras for trainB) and move all of the images inside of that folder.
 Then change lines 195-196 to reflect the location of these folders.
 To save metrics correctly, go up and change